 So, at the start of the film, we see our hero, played for the first time by Timothy Dalton, driving ‘B549 WUU’ a V8 Volante with Cumberland Grey coachwork and upholstered in black leather.
 This car was in fact the personal transport of Victor Gauntlett, the Chairman of AML.
-This car, even without visiting Q branch, was a bit special as it was fitted with a Vantage engine, prior to it being offered as a production car.
+This car, even without visiting Q branch, was a bit special as it was claimed that it came with a Vantage engine, prior to it being offered as a production car.
 I eventually saw this particular V8 at the AMOC Horsfall race meeting in 2007, participating in the 007 track parade.
 During the film, and whilst in Volante form, the V8 did not display any particular ‘special features’.

 A little later, we again see the Volante, this time in Q’s workshop, where it appears to be receiving a hardtop.
 The script describes the car as being ‘winterised’.
 The result is a V8 saloon; an Oscar India car that you are expected to believe is the Volante with a closed roof – this is of course impossible – but hey, it’s only a film.
 In reality, the factory used a pair of second-hand V8′s which were refurbished and modified for filming the stunt work in the mountains of Austria although much of the plot was set in Czechoslovakia.
 They do have visible ‘Vantage’ badges, but these I guess were fitted as they would have been seen on the Volante; to all intents and purposes, the car was an ‘Oscar India’ V8.